We all want our teeth in the healthiest shape possible. It’s no wonder why some people worry when they see white spots on their teeth.

 These treatments depend on the severity and condition of the white marks on your teeth, such as:

 This type of procedure involves removing a thin layer of surface enamel to improve the appearance of the teeth.
-The right application of microabrasion techniques allows a considerable improvement in appearance and color of the teeth.
+The right application of microabrasion techniques allows a considerable improvement in the appearance and color of the teeth.

 While this practice involves removing enamel, the Journal of Applied Oral Science concluded that microabrasion is a safe technique and it provides positive results in a patient’s smile.
 It might often get combined with tooth-whitening treatments for aesthetic purposes.